btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 In a situation where a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small amount of fee.
 This means that such invoice is not considered fully completed.
 The invoice gets status "paid partially."
 If a merchant wants to accept underpaid invoices, you can set the percentage rate here.

 ## How to disable email on invoices

 To disable the email requirement for your store's invoices, go to Stores > Settings > Checkout Experience > uncheck 'Requires a refund email' box.

+## How to denominate invoices in sats

+To use Satoshis as the invoice currency unit, you can simply use `SATS` (e.g. instead of `BTC`).

+Alternatively you can also use the Store > Settings > Checkout Experience > Display Lightning payment amounts in Satoshis option.

 ## How to redirect store invoices after payment?